-SC rejects curative plea filed by another death row convict in Nirbhaya case
+Nirbhaya: SC rejects curative plea filed by another death row convict

 New Delhi, Jan 30: The curative plea filed by Akshay Singh, one of the convicts in Nirbhaya case has been rejected by the Supreme Court.